Climate Change Adaptation and Disaster Resilience

 - Climate and Disaster Risk Financing: Promote equity and equality in Climate and Disaster Risk Financing for the at-risk people, ensuring fair access to climate funds like the Green Climate Fund (GCF).

-- Partnerships and Collaboration: Amplifying impact of IRB work through collaboration and knowledge sharing.
+- Partnerships and Collaboration: Strengthening impact through strategic partnerships, knowledge sharing, and coordinated action.